4K1D3V/Pl-Hide-Pro/FAQ's.md

 ## **Create a bypass group**

-If you want to create a group where neither commands nor tabcomplete is blocked, create a group as shown below
+If you want to create a group where neither commands nor tab complete is blocked, create a group as shown below
 ```
   Bypass:
     commands: []